ekankr2/react-firebase-auth/README.md

 # React-ts-Firebase-CRUD

 ```
-a template for Firebase Auth, CRUD with React-ts
+a template for Firebase Auth and CRUD with React-ts
 ```

 ## Table of Contents